IMG 6043

 * Note Regarding Delta Lake and Spark

-This article will primarily focus on comparing open-source table formats that enable you to run analytics using open architecture on your data lake using different engines and tools so we will be focusing on the open-source version of Delta Lake.
-Open architectures help minimize costs, avoid vendor lock-in, and ensure the latest and best-in-breed tools can always be available on your data.
+This article will primarily focus on comparing open source table formats that enable you to run analytics using open architecture on your data lake using different engines and tools, so we will be focusing on the open source version of Delta Lake.
+Open architectures help minimize costs, avoid vendor lock-in, and make sure the latest and best-in-breed tools can always be available for use on your data.

 Keep in mind Databricks has its own proprietary fork of Delta Lake, which has features only available on the Databricks platform.
 This is also true of Spark - Databricks-managed Spark clusters run a proprietary fork of Spark with features only available to Databricks customers.
-These proprietary forks aren’t open to enable other engines and tools to take full advantage of them, so they are not this article's focus.
+These proprietary forks aren’t open to enable other engines and tools to take full advantage of them, so are not the focus of this article.

 ACID Transactions